Come and join us!

 The Bell Tower is the only tower in Western Australia equipped with a computer simulator.
 It is attached to a dumb bell that hangs in the belfry with the other bells.
-The dumb bell has the weight and feel of a real bell but does make any noise.
+The dumb bell has the weight and feel of a real bell but doesn’t make any noise.
 The simulator is excellent for practising striking and listening skills, as well as learning to ring change-ringing methods with a virtual (and perfect!) band.
 Our simulator uses the latest software and a wall-mounted tablet.

 What other opportunities are there?